nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   Underlined and often blue text within the document that, when clicked, redirects to external resources, guides, or downloads.
 Requires an internet connection.

 - **File Path**:
-  The directory location on your computer where specific files are stored (e.g., `[JAR file location]/data/addressbook.json`), often used when accessing or editing files.
+  The directory location on your computer where specific files are stored (e.g., `[JAR file location]/data/addressbook.json`), is often used when accessing or editing files.

 - **Backup**:
-  A saved copy of the data file, recommended before making manual changes to avoid data loss.
+  A saved copy of the data file, is recommended before making manual changes to avoid data loss.

 ### Status Glossary